 3. Selling expenses ratio:

-Expense ratio shows what percentage of sales is an individual expense or a group of expenses.
+Expense ratio shows what percentage of sales an individual or a group of expenses is.
 A lower ratio means more profitability and a higher ratio means less profitability.

-Analyst must be careful while interpreting the ratio of a expenses to sales.
+Analyst must be careful while interpreting expense to sales ratio.
 Some expenses vary with the change in sales (i.e variable expenses).
 The ratio for such expenses normally does not change significantly as the sales volume increases or decreases.
 For fixed expenses (e.g., rent of building, fixed salaries etc.), the ratio changes significantly as the sales volume changes.
 Expense ratio analysis might be helpful in controlling and estimating future expenses of a business entity.